 Why?
 Because larger denomination slot machines are looser.
 Details below!

 First off, a quick housekeeping item.
-The “house win rate” statistic we will be referencing below is the percentage of total bets made that the casino won from the player.
+The “house win rate” statistic we reference below is the percentage of total bets made that the casino won from the player.
 For instance, if a player fed a machine $20 and made the money last for a while eventually playing a total of $200 in spins before going broke then the house win rate would be $20/$200= 10%.
 The house won 10% of the total money wagered.

 In 2017, the house win rate on Clark County penny slots (% of total bets placed by players won by the house) was 8.82%.

 In general, the larger the denomination the slot machine, the looser the slots are.
 If you play 75 cents per spin on a penny slot, take that same bet over to a quarter machine.
 You’ll miss out on the addicting bonus games, but you’ll get a better return on your money as quarter slots in Clark County had a house win rate of 6.03% in 2017 – lower than the 8.82 % that the penny machines will hold from each bet on average.
 You aren’t betting more, but you are getting better player odds.

 If you are a 300 credit player on the pennies, take that $3 per pull over to the dollar slot machines which featured an even lower house win rate in Clark County of 5.55% in 2017.
 Obviously, the dollar slots are significantly looser than their penny counterparts.

 When you are playing slots, spend within your means.
 Some gamblers are thrilled to sit at a penny machine and plug small bets for hours while taking advantage of some free cocktails.